lisadunlap/LMM-Vibes/lmmvibes/clusterers/README.md

 - Keep `column_name` defaulting to `"property_description"` to integrate with the rest of the pipeline.
 - Use `postprocess_clustered_df` for small, policy-like tweaks instead of embedding them in `cluster`.
-- The base class will handle building `Cluster` objects, backfilling `fine_cluster_*` onto properties, saving artifacts, and adding the "No properties" cluster.
+- The base class will handle building `Cluster` objects, backfilling `fine_cluster_*` onto properties, saving artifacts, and (optionally) adding the "No properties" cluster when applicable.